milanglacier/nvim/README.md

-1. Note that I use anaconda for python.
-So in order to let terminal within neovim correctly find ipython, we need to put `.zshenv` into your home directory.
+1. Note that I use conda, so I set `let g:CONDA_PATHNAME = "your $CONDA_PREFIX"` at the start of my `init.vim`.
+I found that source `conda init` in `.zshenv` would make the start of nvim very slow, and I decide to not do it.

 2. `devicons` should be the one that's last to be plugged in.